Joyal-babu/system-design-through-verilog-and-vhdl/synchronous & asynchronous reset( d_ff)/readme.md

 <h2>ASYNCHRONOUS RESET</h2>

 In asynchronous reset, reset is sampled independent of clk.
 That means, when reset is enabled it will be effective immediately and will not check or wait for the clock edges.

+       In the above example, q2 is following an asynchronous reset.

 <H4>ADVANTAGES</H4>

   1. Reset gets the highest priority.